Goodnight77/Just-RAG/qdrant_simple_rag/readme.md

 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Create a new API key
 3. Create a `.env` file in the project folder:
+> You can use .env.example as a template
 ```
 GEMINI_API_KEY=your_api_key_here
 ```